VietKhoaNguyen/Final-Project/README.md

 ## 1. Shannon Entropy

 Shannon entropy measures the average uncertainty of a distribution.
 If PINs are close to uniformly distributed, Shannon entropy is higher.
 If users concentrate on a small number of common PINs, Shannon entropy becomes lower.
 In this project, Shannon entropy is measured in bits.

 ---

 ## 2. Min-Entropy

-Min-entropy focuses on the most likely PIN.

-It measures worst-case predictability.

-If one PIN is very common, min-entropy becomes low, even if the rest of the distribution is diverse.
+Min-entropy focuses on the most likely PIN and measures worst-case predictability.
+If one PIN is very common, min-entropy becomes low even if the rest of the distribution is diverse.
 Min-entropy is important because attackers usually try the most likely PINs first.

 ---

 ## 3. Expected Guesses

 Expected guesses estimate the average number of guesses needed to find the correct PIN under an optimal ranked guessing strategy.

-A higher expected number of guesses means stronger practical security.

-A lower expected number of guesses means the PIN distribution is easier to attack.
+A higher value means stronger practical security.
+A lower value means the PIN distribution is easier to attack.

 ---

 ## 4. Top-k Success Rate

-Top-k success rate measures the probability that an attacker succeeds within k guesses.
+Top-k success rate measures the probability that an attacker succeeds within k guesses under a frequency-ranked strategy.
 This project evaluates:

 ```
 Top-1